ly706/MIE-GAT/README.md

 # MIE-GAT
-Code for 《MIE-GAT: A Multi-perspective Information Enhancement Graph Attention Network for Automated Lung Nodule Diagnosis in CT Images》 Project.
+Code for the paper "MIE-GAT: A Multi-perspective Information Enhancement Graph Attention Network for Automated Lung Nodule Diagnosis in CT Images".
 ## Requirement
 Python 3.9.18